Meet The Others: Marit Geraldine Bostad

 What does making art mean to you?

-Last year I got the answer to that question.
+I once forced myself to answer that question.
 In a search for something bigger I deliberately locked away my paint, my canvases, all my material.
 How would it be not to have permission to paint for 6 months?

 The first weeks were unbearable.
 I felt weird, sick, unbalanced.
 After the immediate first period of longing back, everyday life absorbed me.
 I became distant.
 Blurred.
 A good friend even asked me if I was depressed.
 I stayed in there, 6 months became 7.
 I was afraid and insecure – going back to my white canvases was hard.
 How did I do this?
 And where did my desire go?
 Once I pushed myself to get going, by force – my world collapsed.
 Into something true, meaningful and strong.
 The gratefulness, the nerve – the speed!